thundernightfire/thundernightfire.github.io/README.md

 # thundernightfire.github.io

-<p>explored maps for UFO survival multiplayer server, not realtime!</p>
+<p>Explore maps on the website for UFO survival multiplayer server, not in real-time!</p>
 <p>this is a private server</p>